-As of December 31, 2012, we had total available liquidity of \$232.7 million, which consisted of cash and cash equivalents of \$6.2 million, borrowing availability of \$213.9 million under our revolving credit facilities and \$12.6 million of availability under our floor plan offset account, described below, which is generally accessible within one to two days.
+As of December 31, 2013, we had total available liquidity of \$281.4 million, which consisted of cash and cash equivalents of \$5.4 million, borrowing availability of \$231.7 million under our revolving credit facilities and \$44.3 million of availability under our floor plan offset account, described below, which is generally accessible within one to two days.
 The total borrowing capacity under our revolving credit facilities is limited by borrowing base calculations and, from time to time, may be further limited by our required compliance with certain financial covenants.
-As of December 31, 2012, these financial covenants did not further limit our availability under our credit facilities.
+As of December 31, 2013, these financial covenants did not further limit our availability under our credit facilities.
 For more information on our financial covenants, see "Covenants" below.

-We continually evaluate our liquidity and capital resources based upon (i) our cash and cash equivalents on hand, (ii) the funds that we expect to generate through future operations, (iii) current and expected borrowing availability under our revolving credit facilities, our floor plan facilities and our mortgage financing, (iv) amounts in our new vehicle floor plan notes payable offset account and (v) the potential impact of any contemplated or pending future transactions, including, but not limited to, financings, acquisitions, dispositions or other capital expenditures.
+We continually evaluate our liquidity and capital resources based upon (i) our cash and cash equivalents on hand, (ii) the funds that we expect to generate through future operations, (iii) current and expected borrowing availability under our revolving credit facilities, our floor plan facilities and our mortgage financing, (iv) amounts in our new vehicle floor plan notes payable offset account and (v) the potential impact of any contemplated or pending future transactions, including, but not limited to, financings, acquisitions, dispositions, equity and/or debt repurchases or other capital expenditures.
 We believe we will have sufficient liquidity to meet our debt service and working capital requirements; commitments and contingencies; debt repayment, maturity and repurchase obligations; acquisitions; capital expenditures; and any operating requirements for at least the next twelve months.

-We currently have the following material credit facilities, floor plan facilities, mortgage notes, and senior subordinated notes.
-For a more detailed description of the material terms of our senior secured credit facilities, see "Credit Agreement" below.
-For a more detailed description of the material terms of our mortgage notes and senior subordinated notes, refer to the "Floor Plan Notes Payable" and "Long-Term Debt" footnote in the accompanying consolidated financial statements.
+We currently have the following material credit facilities, floor plan facilities, real estate credit agreement, mortgage notes and senior subordinated notes.
+For a more detailed description of the material terms of our senior secured credit facilities, real estate credit agreement, mortgage notes and senior subordinated notes, refer to the "Floor Plan Notes Payable" and "Long-Term Debt" footnotes in the accompanying consolidated financial statements.